 All toothpastes can help remove surface stains from teeth because they contain mild abrasives.
 Some whitening toothpastes contain mild brightening agents or chemical compounds that enhance stain removal effectiveness.

-Of course, it should be noted that these whitening toothpastes only remove surface stains and do not contain bleaching agents.
+However, it should be noted that these whitening toothpastes only remove surface stains and do not contain bleaching agents, and they can sometimes cause irritation to sensitive gums if overused.

 2. Teeth whitening gel